WildernessLabs/Documentation/docs/Meadow/Getting_Started/MCUs/Project_Lab_Cellular/index.md

 Download and install the latest version of the [.NET runtime](https://dotnet.microsoft.com/en-us/download).

+### Step 2 - Deploy latest version of Meadow.OS

+Follow this quick guide to <a href="../../Deploying_Meadow%2EOS/" target="_blanc">Deploy Meadow.OS</a> to your board to ensure it’s running with the latest version available.

-### Step 2 - Install Visual Studio
+### Step 3 - Install Visual Studio

 Download and Install [Visual Studio 2022](https://visualstudio.microsoft.com/) for either Windows or macOS to prepare your development machine.
 Community edition will work fine.

-### Step 3 - Add Meadow Visual Studio Extension
+### Step 4 - Add Meadow Visual Studio Extension

-Open Visual Studio’s Extensions Manager and install the [VS 2022 Tools for Meadow](https://marketplace.visualstudio.com/items?itemName=WildernessLabs.vsmeadow2022) Extension.
+Follow this guide to install the <a href="../../../Meadow_Tools/VSWin/" target="_blanc">VS Tools for Meadow</a> Extension for Visual Studio 2022, to deploy applications to your Meadow devices.

-### Step 4 - Install Meadow Project Templates
+### Step 5 - Install Meadow Project Templates

 Open a console window and enter the following command to install a list of Meadow project templates: